Tetrakern/fictioneer-email-notifications/README.md

 ### Can I automate the sending of emails?

-While this could technically be achieved, the plugin does not provide a function suitable for automation.
+While this could be achieved, the plugin does not provide a function suitable for automation.
 WordPress cron jobs are not particularly reliable, and if something goes wrong, you might not notice.
 Instead, you can simply push a single button occasionally to send the emails.
 It’s a small effort for the assurance of proper functionality.

 ### What if someone makes a subscription for someone else?

 Subscriptions must be confirmed within 24 hours or they will be deleted.
 No notifications are sent to unconfirmed email addresses, so this issue will resolve itself when ignored.
 In case of repeating offenders, you can add the victim’s email address to the exclusion list in the settings.

+### Can I use other email sending services?

+Currently not.
+Implementing support for multiple email sending services is a lot of work, as each has its own unique requirements.
+Additionally, many services offer a meager free tier that is virtually useless, followed by a pricing model that can be quite expensive.
+MailerSend was chosen for its generous free tier, reasonable upgrade prices, and because they once offered 12,000 emails for free, which was honestly insane.
+Be happy if you got such a legacy account.